wnabil/ngx-export-as/README.md

   - Json type get method will return the data in json object format not as base64
   - Not all the libraries supports the html element, for example the json and xlsx formats required the element to be an HTML Table

-### Known issues
-  - Issue #1 PNG and PDF exports only the available elements in the view port // related to HTML2Canvas - PR welcome
-  - Issue #3 This package using jsPDF but at the moment it doesn't support the multiple pages // PR welcome
-  - Code comments are missing // WIP

 ### Change Logs
 - **1.0.0**
   - Initial release